 The Destination Control Statement is a legal statement required by the Export Administration Regulations (EAR) and the International Traffic in Arms Regulations (ITAR) stating that the goods you are exporting are destined to the country indicated in all the shipping documents.
 It is a necessary legal boundary clarifying what happens to shipments, and it essentially states that the buyer isn’t going to take the goods and forward them to another country.

-Up until now, the statement required by the Bureau of Industry and Security (BIS) under the EAR was different than the statement required by the State Department under the ITAR.
+Until recently, the statement required by the Bureau of Industry and Security (BIS) under the EAR was different than the statement required by the State Department under the ITAR.
 That changed in November 2016 after both agencies published notices in the Federal Register of a single, harmonized statement that can be used by exporters regardless if their goods fall under the jurisdiction of BIS or State.

 Both sets of regulations were also adjusted to require that the Destination Control Statement need only appear on the commercial invoice and not on other export documents that accompany the merchandise from the U.S. to its ultimate destination abroad.
 However, the new ITAR regulations also requires that this new statement, or a reference to this statement, be included within licensing, manufacturing and distribution agreements.